-Arrhenius relaxation regimes to determine the glass transition temperature.
-If the more conventional method, i.e. fitting the super-Arrhenius curve to obtain the glass transition temperature when $\tau=100$ s, is applied to the data, as shown in Figure 7, the obtained glass transition temperature would be $281 \pm 3$ K, which is within 1% difference compared with the two nearest literature values.
-However, as previous publications have pointed out (Keys et al., 2013; Bahous et al., 2014; Limmer and Chandler, 2014; Hudson, 2018), using the transition from super-Arrhenius to Arrhenius region is likely to reflect the true glass transition when taking kinetic factors, such as cooling/heating rates, into consideration.
-(3) Moreover, glass transition data of citric acid are rather limited and there are differences between each study.
-For instance, from the literature data, the differences between three reported glass transition temperatures are up to 10%, which is about the same difference obtained by comparing our data to the other two nearest literature results.
-(4) The heating and cooling rates may also contribute to the difference of the Tg of citric acid between the literature and this study, as this study uses a lower cooling rate than the ones reported by the literature.
-Moynihan et al. (1974) reported that a change of 2 K/min to 10 K/min cooling rate could alter the glass transition temperature of borosilicate by 15 K. It is possible that citric acid is a less fragile liquid, similar to borosilicate, i.e., the glass transition temperature depends strongly on cooling or heating rates.
+super-Arrhenius relaxation regimes to determine the glass transition temperature.
+If the more conventional method, i.e., fitting the super-Arrhenius curve to obtain the glass transition temperature when $\tau = 100$ s, is applied to the data, as shown in Fig. 7, the obtained glass transition temperature would be 281 ± 3 K, which is within 1 % difference compared with the two nearest literature values.
+However, as previous publications have pointed out (Keys et al., 2013; Bahous et al., 2014; Limmer and Chandler, 2014; Hudson, 2016), using the transition from super-Arrhenius to Arrhenius region is likely to reflect the true glass transition when taking kinetic factors, such as cooling and heating rates, into consideration.
+(3) Moreover, glass transition data on citric acid are rather limited and there are differences between each study.
+For instance, from the literature data, the differences between three reported glass transition temperatures are up to 10 %, which is about the same difference obtained by comparing our data to the other two nearest literature results.
+(4) The heating and cooling rates may also contribute to the difference in the T_g of citric acid between the literature and this study, as this study uses a lower cooling rate than the ones reported by the literature.
+Moynihan et al. (1974) reported that a change from 2 to $10 \,\mathrm{K\,min^{-1}}$ cooling rate could alter the glass transition temperature of borosilicate by 15 K. It is possible that citric acid is a less fragile liquid, similar to borosilicate; i.e., the glass transition temperature depends strongly on cooling or heating rates.
 Therefore, the difference herein is likely due to including kinetic considerations such as heating/cooling rates in the measurement of the glass transition.
-We report the citric acid glass transition temperature as 307 ± 5 K at 5 K/min warming rate, which is likely a more accurate way of reflecting the glass transition, as the kinetic process is considered, as shown in Figure 7.
+We report the citric acid glass transition temperature as 307 ± 5 K at $5 \,\mathrm{K}\,\mathrm{min}^{-1}$ warming rate, which is likely a more accurate way of reflecting the glass transition, as the kinetic process is considered, as shown in Fig. 7.